Umuzi-org/pres-2024-06-learner-code-pandemics/markdown/communication_and_feedback/good_communication_and_feedback.md

 ## Good communication and feedback

 - Push back on culty reviews so that they don't spread across the org.
-- Making clear and thourough reviews.
+- Making clear and thorough reviews.
 - Making good use of HESK
 - Being a good set of eyes and raising conserns when you see inconsistencies/mistakes with the syllabus or project instructions